Mr. Louis Laflamme reports

 About Opsens Inc.

-Opsens focuses mainly on coronary artery stenosis measurement in interventional cardiology.
+Opsens focuses primarily on coronary artery stenosis measurement in interventional cardiology.
 The company offers an advanced optical-based pressure guidewire that aims at improving the clinical outcome of patients with coronary artery disease.
 Its flagship product, the OptoWire, is a second-generation fibre optic pressure guidewire designed to provide the lowest drift in the industry and excellent lesions access.
-The OptoWire has been used in the diagnosis and treatment of over 150,000 patients in more than 30 countries.
-It is approved for sale in the United States, the European Union, Japan and Canada.
+The OptoWire has been used in the diagnosis and treatment of over 100,000 patients in more than 30 countries worldwide.
+It is approved for sale in the United States, Japan, Canada, Europe, Middle East and Africa.

 Opsens is also involved in industrial activities in developing, manufacturing and installing innovative fibre optic sensing solutions for critical applications.